premchander-revature/interviewquestions/.NET FULL STACK/C#Azure.md

 <blockquote>

 For each database, three replicas are maintained for each database that one provisions.
 One of them is a primary replica.
-All read/write happen on primary replica and other replicas are kept in sync with the primary replica.
-If for some reason, primary goes down, another replica is promoted to primary.
+All read/write happens on the primary replica and other replicas are kept in sync with the primary replica.
+If for some reason, the primary goes down, another replica is promoted to primary.
 All this happens under the hood.

 </blockquote>